Macrometacorp/docs/docs/c8ql/tutorial/import-and-merge.md

 }
 ```

-... it becomes really hard to maintain traits.
-If you were to rename or translate one of them, you would need to find all other character documents with the same trait and perform the changes there too.
-If we only refer to a trait in another collection, it is as easy as updating a single document.
+ If you were to rename or translate one trait, then you would need to find all other character documents with the same trait and perform the changes there too.
+If you only refer to a trait in another collection, then you just need to update one record in a single document.

 ![Comparison_DataModels](/img/c8ql/tutorial/Comparison_DataModels.png)

-## Importing traits
+## Import Traits Data

 Below you find the traits data.
-Follow the pattern shown in [Create documents](#create-documents) to import it:
+Follow the pattern shown in [Create Documents](c8ql-crud.md#create-documents) to import it:

-- Create a document collection named **Traits**.
+1. Create a document collection named **Traits**.
-- Assign the data to a variable in C8QL, `LET data = [ ... ]`.
+1. Assign the data to a variable in C8QL, `LET data = [ ... ]`.
-- Use a `FOR` loop to iterate over each array element of the data.
+1. Use a `FOR` loop to iterate over each array element of the data.
-- `INSERT` the element `INTO Traits`.
+1. `INSERT` the element `INTO Traits`.

 ```json
 [